 Engaging in sexual acts in public spaces can carry serious charges.
-If you’ve been accused of public sexual indecency in Arizona, please contact our Phoenix defense attorneys for help with your case.
+If you’ve been accused of public sexual indecency in Arizona, please contact a Phoenix sex crimes attorney for help with your case.

 Public indecency is considered any act involving nudity or sexual activity in public view.
 Often, these crimes are used to shock, offend, or arouse people nearby.
 These charges include offenses like indecent exposure and lewd conduct.